 - Write down all the reasons you want to quit and post them somewhere where you’ll see them

 - Throw out all of your cigarettes on your quit date

 - Find activities to distract you from cravings like exercise, spending time with a pet or talking to a friend

 - Stay away from situations that might tempt you to smoke again

 - Breathe deeply and relish how good it feels to have clean, healthy lungs

 Your doctor can help you find the right method to quit smoking.
-Call 1-800-SCRIPPS (1-800-727-4777) for help finding a physician that’s right for you.
 Contact Scripps Center for Integrative Medicine to get more information about finding a medical hypnotherapist.